dapr/docs/daprdocs/content/en/operations/configuration/increase-read-buffer-size.md

 {{% codetab %}}

-When running in self hosted mode, use the `--dapr-http-read-buffer-size` flag to configure Dapr to use non-default request body size:
+When running in self hosted mode, use the `--dapr-http-read-buffer-size` flag to configure Dapr to use non-default http header size:

 ```bash
 dapr run --dapr-http-read-buffer-size 16 node app.js